openresty/lua-resty-lock/README.markdown

 Returns the waiting time (in seconds) if the lock is successfully acquired.
 Otherwise returns `nil` and a string describing the error.

 The waiting time is not from the wallclock, but rather is from simply adding up all the waiting "steps".
 A nonzero `elapsed` return value indicates that someone else has just hold this lock.
-This is useful for [cache locks](#for-cache-locks).
+But a zero return value cannot gurantee that no one else has just acquired and released the lock.

 When this method is waiting on fetching the lock, no operating system threads will be blocked and the current Lua "light thread" will be automatically yielded behind the scene.